Cervical Disc Disease Treatment: Drugs That Can Help

 Anticonvulsants.
 Although they are approved by the FDA to treat seizures, anticonvulsant drugs such as gabapentin (Neurontin), carbamazepine (Tegretol), and pregabalin (Lyrica) may help with nerve-related neck pain.
 How exactly anticonvulsants work on neck pain is unknown, but they are believed to affect the way the brain perceives pain.
 Side effects include dizziness, sleepiness, vision problems, and vomiting.

 Antidepressants.
-Antidepressants such as amitriptyline (Elavil) may help with chronic pain and with sleep.
+Antidepressants such as amitriptyline (Elavil) and nortriptyline (Pamelor) may help with chronic pain and with sleep.
 It may take several weeks to see an effect.
 Side effects include drowsiness, dry mouth, constipation, and urinary retention.